 Appointments are necessary and may be made by calling LCHS at 984-6484.
 Speaking clearly, leave you name and a daytime (weekday)telephone number where you can be reached during office hours, give the number or cats and dogs you wish to have spayed or neutered.
 Animal Allies will call you back to make the appointment and complete the paperwork.
 DO NOT CALL CLINTON ANIMAL HOSPITAL about this service as they are not involved with the specifics of the program.

-If people with limited income (i.e. on Medicaid, with EBT card, on Social Security Disability, or dependent on Social Security for retirement income) need help in paying the fee to Animal Allies, please call the Humane Society to inquire about a voucher.
-One will need to provide proof of limited income to be eligible for voucher assistance.
+If people with limited income (i.e. on Medicaid, with EBT card, on Social Security Disability, or dependent on Social Security for retirement income) need help in paying the fee to Animal Allies, please call the Humane Society to inquire about assistance.
+One will need to provide proof of limited income to be eligible.

 For further information about this new service offered by the joint efforts of the Laurens County Humane Society and Animal Allies, please call 984-6484

-Laurens County Humane Society, formerly known as P.A.W.S.
-(People for Animal Welfare and Safety), is a shelterless, humane organization located in Laurens, South Carolina, and serving Laurens County.
+Laurens County Humane Society, is a shelterless, humane organization located in Laurens, South Carolina, and serving Laurens County.
 Our primary functions are to promote pet owner responsibility and to treat the causes of animal suffering through population control and education.

 We have found that too many animals create an oversupply of pets with not enough good homes available.
 By this we mean responsible owners who give their pets quality care and love.
 Responsible owners do not allow their pets to contribute to the horrendous overpopulation epidemic, but have their pets spayed or neutered.